Madrid: Economy

 After it became the capital of Spain in the 16th century, Madrid was more a centre of consumption than of production or trade.
 Economic activity was largely devoted to supplying the city's own rapidly growing population, including the royal household and national government, and to such trades as banking and publishing.

 A large industrial sector did not develop until the 20th century, but thereafter industry greatly expanded and diversified, making Madrid the second industrial city in Spain.
 However, the economy of the city is now becoming more and more dominated by the service sector.
-A major European financial center, its stock market is the third largest stock market in Europe featuring both the IBEX 35 index and the attached Latibex stock market (with the second most important index for Latin American companies).
+A major European financial centre, its stock market is the third largest stock market in Europe featuring both the IBEX 35 index and the attached Latibex stock market (with the second most important index for Latin American companies).

 Madrid is the 5th most important leading Centre of Commerce in Europe (after London, Paris, Frankfurt and Amsterdam) and ranks 11th in the world.
 It is the leading Spanish-speaking city in terms of webpage creation.

 Economic history

 As the capital city of the Spanish Empire from 1561, Madrid's population grew rapidly.
 Administration, banking, and small-scale manufacturing centred on the royal court were among the main activities, but the city was more a locus of consumption than production or trade, geographically isolated as it was before the coming of the railways.

 The Bank of Spain is one of the oldest European central banks.
 Originally named as the Bank of San Carlos as it was founded in 1782, it was later renamed to Bank of San Fernando in 1829 and ultimately became the Bank of Spain in 1856.
 Its headquarters are located at the calle de Alcalá.
 The Madrid Stock Exchange was inaugurated on 20 October 1831.
 Its benchmark stock market index is the IBEX 35.

 Industry started to develop on a large scale only in the 20th century, but then grew rapidly, especially during the "Spanish miracle" period around the 1960s.
 The economy of the city was then centred on manufacturing industries such as those related to motor vehicles, aircraft, chemicals, electronic devices, pharmaceuticals, processed food, printed materials, and leather goods.
 Since the restoration of democracy in the late 1970s, the city has continued to expand.
 Its economy is now among the most dynamic and diverse in the European Union.